Create Content That Gets You Quoted

 If you’re exhausted, this is your way out

-To take stock: you don’t need to publish more.
+TL;DR: you don’t need to publish more.
 You need to be more quotable.

 Build the data drawer.
 Join the request streams.
 Spend 20 minutes a day responding to the right asks.